-3 Chairmen and vice-chairmen
+3.2 Chairmen and vice-chairmen

-3.1 Appointment of chairmen and vice-chairmen by WTDC shall be primarily based upon proven competence both in matters considered by the study group concerned and in terms of the management skills required, taking into account the need to promote gender balance in leadership positions and equitable geographical distribution, in particular promoting the participation of developing countries through Member States and Sector Members.
+3.2.1 Appointment of chairmen and vice-chairmen by WTDC shall be primarily based upon proven competence both in matters considered by the study group concerned and in terms of the management skills required, taking into account the need to promote gender balance in leadership positions and equitable geographical distribution, in particular promoting the participation of developing countries through Member States and ITU-D Sector Members.

+3.2.2 Within the mandate set out by WTDC Resolution 2, study group chairmen shall be responsible for the establishment of an appropriate structure for the distribution of work, after consulting with study group vice-chairmen.The study group chairmen perform the duties required of them within their study groups or within joint coordination activities.

-3.2 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU Telecommunication Development Sector (ITU-D) meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+3.2.3 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-D meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+Each vice-chairman should be assigned specific functions based upon the study group program of work.

-3.3 Study group vice-chairmen may in turn be selected as chairmen of working parties or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.
+3.2.4 Study group vice-chairmen may in turn be selected as chairmen of working parties or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.

-3.4 There is a need to appoint only the relevant number of vice-chairmen for study groups and working parties in line with Resolution 61 (Rev. Dubai, 2014) of WTDC.
+3.2.5 There is a need to appoint only the relevant number of vice-chairmen for study groups and working parties in line with Resolution 61 of WTDC.

+3.2.6 Study group chairmen should participate in WTDC and TDAG to represent study groups.

-4 Rapporteurs
+3.3 Rapporteurs

-4.1 Rapporteurs are appointed by a study group in order to progress the study of a Question and to develop new and revised reports, opinions and Recommendations.
-A rapporteur may have responsibility for only one Question.
+3.3.1 Rapporteurs are appointed by a study group in order to progress the study of a Question and to develop new and revised reports, opinions and Recommendations.
+A rapporteur may have responsibility for one Question.
+The study group may also appoint co-rapporteurs in order to balance the workload and facilitate achieving the optimum results.

-4.2 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
-Elements of the expected work done by the rapporteurs are described in Annex 5 to this resolution.
+3.3.2 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
+Elements of the expected work carried out by the rapporteurs are described in Annex 5 to this resolution.

-4.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question, by the study group, as required.
+3.3.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question, by the study group, as required.

-4.4 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
-The vice-rapporteur automatically takes over the chairmanship when the rapporteur is not available.
-This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 7.1 below.
-Vice-rapporteurs may be representatives from Member States, Sector Members, Associates or Academia1.
+3.3.4 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
+One of the vice-rapporteur should automatically takes over the chairmanship when the rapporteur is not available.
+This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them in accordance with § 3.6.1 below.
+Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia1.
 When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur is nominated from among the membership of the study group concerned.

-5 Powers of the study groups
+3.4 Powers of the study groups

-5.1 Each study group may develop draft Recommendations for approval either by WTDC or pursuant to section 6 below.
+3.4.1 Each study group may develop draft new or revised Recommendations for approval either by WTDC or pursuant to section 7 below.
 Recommendations approved in accordance with either procedure shall have the same status.